Mithilesh-Lala/Text-Summarisation---And--Privacy-Policy/README.md

 ## Contact Us

-If you have any questions about this Privacy Policy or our practices, please contact us at:
+If you have any questions about this Privacy Policy or our practices, please contact us.

-[Your Email Address or Contact Information]

-## Governing Law

-This Privacy Policy is governed by and construed in accordance with the laws of [Your Country/State].